windust/community-manager/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+#### Hardware constraints

+There are no hardware constraints for running it.
+This project is intended to run as a cloud application.

 #### Libraries which need to be installed